Zivilevs/hex-python-coding/0x00-python-hello_world/README.md

 4. Modulos and if-elif statment.
 Find the last digit and it is greater than 5 or not.
 Modulos for negative number
 5. Hexadecimal printing, without any import module.
 6. String and digit formating with .format
+7. A program that prints all possible different combinations of two digits.
+Using loops, .format and without variables.